-So, it’s now 2021, reusing is essential to minimising your fashion footprint, and we need to normalize rewearing outfits!
-We already have so many clothes in our closets, including many that we love and cherish, so of course, we want to wear them again and again.
+Today, reusing is essential to minimising your fashion footprint, and we need to normalise rewearing outfits.
+We already have so many clothes in our closets, including many that we love and cherish, so of course, we should want to wear them again and again.

-It's 2021, we need to normalize rewearing outfits!
+It's 2023, we need to normalise rewearing outfits.

 There are a number of ways it can be a fun and easy shift in mentality.
-Once you have reduced your wardrobe and your shopping frequency—and know exactly what you have—you can try out new pairings and look for creative ways to, for example, bring back that favourite item that’s been gathering dust for 6 months!
+Once you have reduced your wardrobe and your shopping frequency—and know exactly what you have—you can try out new pairings and look for creative ways to, for example, bring back that favourite item that’s been gathering dust for six months.

 A big part of this puzzle is buying better quality clothing that is made to last—garments that you will wear again and again.
 Essentially, following a slow fashion approach rather than the ever troublesome fast fashion, which is a huge contributor to the fashion industry’s greenhouse gas emissions.